Peter Joseph Shields

+Peter Joseph Shields (April 4, 1862 – September 28, 1962) was an American judge who served on the Superior Court of Sacramento County, California, from 1900 to 1949.
+He wrote the 1905 legislation that led to the establishment of the University Farm, which became the University of California, Davis, and is commonly described as one of the campus's founders.

 Early life

-He was born April 4, 1862, at the Shields Ranch, which was located near Rancho Cordova, California on the American River, to John Shields who emigrated in 1850 from County Donegal, Ireland and Elizabeth (née Bowe) Shields, who emigrated from Waterford, Ireland in 1855.
-Both parents had survived the Great Hunger or Great Famine which occurred beginning in 1845, and both had walked the Panama Isthmus on foot to arrive in San Francisco, and later, Sacramento.
+Shields was born on April 4, 1862, on his family's homestead at Hangtown Crossing, a farming settlement near Sacramento within what is now Rancho Cordova, California.
+His father, John Shields, had emigrated from County Donegal, Ireland, in 1850, and his mother, Elizabeth (née Bowe), from Waterford, Ireland, in 1855.
+Both had survived the Great Famine and both crossed the Isthmus of Panama on foot to reach San Francisco, and later Sacramento.

-His father, John, had participated in the Gold Rush in California and dug up 80 nuggets to purchase the undeveloped property, which became the Shields Ranch.
-He was the third child, and named Peter after his mother's first husband, who died of cholera on the ship taking them from the Isthmus of Panama to San Francisco, where she buried him in the sandy cliffs of the new city.
+His father had taken part in the California Gold Rush and used the proceeds to buy the undeveloped property that became the Shields Ranch.
+Shields was the third child, and was named after his mother's first husband, who had died of cholera during the voyage from Panama to San Francisco.
+His boyhood on the farm gave him a lifelong interest in agriculture.